giocomai/quackingllama/README.md

 pol_schema_df$response |>
   yyjsonr::read_json_str()
 #> $name
-#> [1] "Aurora Wynter"
+#> [1] "Dr. Elias Voss"
 #>
 #> $description
-#> [1] "Aurora Wynter is a charismatic and visionary leader who has captivated the hearts of her people with her unwavering commitment to justice, equality, and environmental sustainability.
-Born in the coastal city of Newhaven, Aurora grew up surrounded by the beauty and fragility of the ocean, which instilled in her a deep love for the natural world and a fierce determination to protect it."
+#> [1] "A visionary yet enigmatic political leader born in 1968 in the small, mountainous town of Schwarzwald, Germany.
+Raised in a family of miners and scholars, Elias developed an early fascination for both the struggles of the working class and the intellectual pursuits of his ancestors."
 ```

 or slightly more complex, for example making clear that we expect a